-For the year ended December 31, 2015, the bonus entitlement of executives was 40% of base salary, and 60% of base salary for the CEO.
-Following the acquisition of Romarco and the completion of the remuneration review, these eligibilities have been increased to 60% and 90%, respectively.
-The new entitlement will apply to executive and Company performance commencing January 1, 2016.
+For the year ended December 31, 2016, the bonus entitlement was 90% of base salary for the CEO and 60% for the other executives.
 Divisional KPIs are oriented towards the functional responsibility of an executive, and will vary from year to year.

-The KPIs typically contain a set of five (5) indicators, designed to mirror the key strategic projects that the executive is due to complete for a particular year.
+The divisional KPIs typically contain a set of five (5) indicators, designed to mirror the key strategic projects that the executive is due to complete for a particular year.